Online Education Frequently Asked Questions

 Q 26.
 How do I interact with other online students ?

-Answer: Many instructors use the “Discussion Forum” function on the ANGEL portal for facilitating student interaction and discussions.
+Answer: Many instructors use the “Discussion Forum” function on the MOODLE portal for facilitating student interaction and discussions.
 For many online courses, an instructor will post a weekly topic for students to react to.
 In addition to your posting, you may also be asked to comment on postings submitted by other students.
 Using this tool, you have the opportunity to interact with your fellow students and instructors in a meaningful way other than through emails.
 Your participation in the discussions is often used as part of your course grade.

 Q 27.
 Are library resources are available online?